Navezjt/sd-webui-reactor/README.md

 <a name="a1111">If you use [AUTOMATIC1111 web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/):

-1. (For Windows Users) Install **Visual Studio 2022** (Community version, for example - you need this step to build some of dependencies): https://visualstudio.microsoft.com/downloads/
+1. (For Windows Users):
+  - Install **Visual Studio 2022** (Community version, for example - you need this step to build some of dependencies): https://visualstudio.microsoft.com/downloads/
-  OR only **VS C++ Build Tools** (if you don't need the whole Visual Studio) and select "Desktop Development with C++" under "Workloads -> Desktop & Mobile": https://visualstudio.microsoft.com/visual-cpp-build-tools/
+  - OR only **VS C++ Build Tools** (if you don't need the whole Visual Studio) and select "Desktop Development with C++" under "Workloads -> Desktop & Mobile": https://visualstudio.microsoft.com/visual-cpp-build-tools/
+  - OR if you don't want to install VS or VS C++ BT - follow [this steps](#insightfacebuild)
-2. In web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
+3. In web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
-3. Please, wait for several minutes until installation process will end
+4. Please, wait for several minutes until the installation process will be finished
-4. Check the last message in your SD-WebUI Console:
+5. Check the last message in your SD-WebUI Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C) and start it again.
 * If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI"
 5. Enjoy!

 <a name="sdnext">If you use [SD.Next](https://github.com/vladmandic/automatic):

-1. (For Windows Users) The same 1st step as you see above (VS 2022 or VS C++ Build Tools)
+1. (For Windows Users) The same [1st step](#a1111) as for Automatic1111
 2. Go to `automatic\venv\Scripts` or `automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
 3. Run `pip install insightface==0.7.3`
 4. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
-5. Please, wait for several minutes until installation process will end
+5. Please, wait for several minutes until the installation process will be finished
 6. Check the last message in your SD.Next Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C) and start it again.
 * If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"